 18. Declutter the Downloads Folder

-• Rotate rooms so clutter doesn’t pile up in neglected spaces
+• Switch up rooms so that clutter doesn't pile up in places that get neglected.

 • Celebrate wins — seriously, take before/after pics!